Code-Institute-Submissions/grandslams-project2/README.md

 Novak Djokovic and Rafael Nadal.

 ## Demo
 The deployed version of the web app is available on heroku: https://grandslams-project2.herokuapp.com/

 ## View locally
 The repository is available on github: https://github.com/ColmHughes/grandslams-project2.
 In order to run this app locally, all dependancies listed in requirements.txt must be installed.
+The git repository can be cloned and then simply run the dashboard.py file.

 ## Built with
 1. Flask